Data Loss Prevention Best Practices for the Cloud: Complete Guide

 Such monitoring is impossible to carry out without automation tools.
 That is unless you use dedicated human resources, which is highly unlikely to take into account the cost of such monitoring and the current cybersecurity talent shortage.

-Data behavior patterns will also help you to detect covert threats within the organization if you feed the information about data behavior to SIEM.
+Data behavior patterns will also help you detect covert threats within the organization if you feed the information about data behavior to SIEM.

 Access Control